Khloe Kardashian Shows Off Her Curves In Tight Jeans During Lunch Date With Tristan Thompson

 — JustJared.com (@JustJared) July 19, 2018

 As previously reported by the Inquisitr, Khloe Kardashian recently opened up about being separated from her 3-month-old baby girl, True.
-The Keeping Up with the Kardashians star admitted that she was nervous and sad about going back to work following the birth of her daughter, revealing that she had never spent a full day away from the little girl.
+The Keeping Up With the Kardashians star admitted that she was nervous and sad about going back to work following the birth of her daughter, revealing that she had never spent a full day away from the little girl.
 However, she later claimed that once she got back into a routine, things settled down for her, and working was just like riding a bike.

 “The days leading up to my very first day back were tough, but once I started going through the motions, everything fell into place.
 It’s like riding a bike!
 On my first day back, True was perfect while I was gone.
 Plus, coming home was soooo much fun — I acted like I hadn’t seen her in forever,” Kardashian told her fans.